 Seek an Increase in Your BLOC (Business Line of Credit)

 Problems with subcontractors and supplier can quickly derail a project.
 A bond company will be more comfortable stretching when they know you are protecting yourself from these risks.
-Prequalification, sub bonds and subcontractor default insurance are just a few ways to mitigate this risk.
+Pre-qualification, subcontractor bonds, contractor liability insurance and subcontractor default insurance are just a few ways to mitigate this risk.

 If you want to increase your surety bond capacity, consider using the strategies found here.
-Doing so is going to pay off and help you get the bonds you need for the jobs that you take on.
 Every situation is different though.
-MG employs bond experts and we specialize in helping contractor increase their surety bond capacity.
+MG employs surety bond experts and we specialize in helping contractor increase their surety bond capacity.
 Contact us for more creative ways to help build your capacity.